Resolution of Singularities of Arithmetical Threefolds II: Introduction.

 In higher dimensions $n\geq 4$, the Resolution of Singularities conjecture for algebraic varieties over a field is considered in several recent papers \cite{BeV1}\cite{BeV2}\cite{BrV}\cite{H7}\cite{H8}\cite{Ka}\cite{KaM}\cite{Moh2} but remains open to this date.
 Its local variant for valuations is also considered in \cite{ILO}\cite{KnKu}\cite{NSp}\cite{T1}\cite{T2}\cite{Te} but remains equally unsolved.
 The case of arithmetical schemes has apparently attracted less attention.\\

 The second purpose of this article is to explore the Resolution of Singularities Conjecture as formulated by A. Grothendieck \cite{EGA2}(7.9.6).
 The text includes numerous examples and prospective remarks aimed at preparing the ground for further research in higher dimension.
 For this purpose, we consider finite morphisms $\eta : \ {\cal X} \rightarrow \mathrm{Spec}S$, where $S$ is an arbitrary excellent regular local ring.
-A test case for Resolution if $S$ has positive characteristic $p>0$ is when $\eta$ is purely inseparable; this was already recognized by O.Zariski \cite{Z6} p.88 and S. Abhyankar \cite{Ab5} and recently confirmed by M. Temkin's purely inseparable Local Uniformization Theorem \cite{Te} theorem 1.3.2, {\it vid.} remark 1.3.5 (iii).
-In residue characteristic $p>0$, we also include Galois coverings of degree $p$ to this test case, {\it vid.} assumption (ii) below.
-The main step in proving theorem \ref{mainthm} consists in proving:
+A test case for Resolution if $S$ has positive characteristic $p>0$ is when $\eta$ is purely inseparable; this was already recognized by O.Zariski \cite{Z6} p.88 and S. Abhyankar \cite{Ab5} and recently confirmed by M. Temkin's purely inseparable Local Uniformization Theorem \cite{Te} Theorem 1.3.2, {\it vid.} Remark 1.3.5 (iii).
+In residue characteristic $p>0$, we also include Galois coverings of degree $p$ to this test case.
+The main step in proving Theorem \ref{mainthm} consists in proving the following result. {Assumption (i) below is the purely inseparable case for $\mathrm{char}S=p$.
+Assumption (ii) below is the cyclic Galois case.
+For $\mathrm{char}S=p$, Artin-Schreier polynomials $h=X^p -g^{p-1}X+f$, $f,g\in S$, $g\neq 0$ satisfy assumption (ii).
+For $\mathrm{char}S=0$, $S$ containing the group $\mathbf{\mu}_p$ of $p^{th}$-roots of unity, cyclic polynomials $h=X^p -f$, $f\in S$, $f\neq 0$ satisfy assumption (ii).} {The total quotient ring $L=\mathrm{Tot}(S[X]/(h))$ is a direct product of fields.
+By a valuation of $L$, we mean a valuation of one of these fields.}

 \begin{thm} Let $(S,m_S,k)$ be an excellent regular local ring of dimension $n=3$, quotient field $K:=QF(S)$ and residue characteristic $\mathrm{char}k=p>0$.
 Let

 be a reduced polynomial, ${\cal X} :=\mathrm{Spec}(S[X]/(h))$ and $L:=\mathrm{Tot}(S[X]/(h))$ be its total quotient ring.
 Assume that $h$ satisfies one of the following assumptions: \begin{itemize} \item [(i)] $\mathrm{char}K=p$ and $f_1= \cdots =f_{p-1}=0$, or \item [(ii)] ${\cal X}$ is $G$-invariant, where $G:=\mathrm{Aut}_K(L)=\Z/p $. \end{itemize}